Privacy Policy

 • For internal record keeping.

-• For risk management purposes, including the insurance or management of risks or of the Scheme's benefits.
+• For risk management purposes, including the insurance or management of risks or of the Smart Pension Master Trust's benefits.

 • Complying with our legal obligations, any relevant industry or professional rules and regulations or any applicable voluntary codes.